Administrative Rules and Policies

 Credit balances will be refunded either via electronic payment or via paper check.
 If the refund is a paper check payable to the student, the check will be mailed to the student’s preferred U.S. mailing address on record.
 Student Accounts will not mail refund checks to international mailing addresses.
 Refunds delivered via electronic payment will be deposited into the bank account designated by the student.
 Information regarding direct deposit enrollment is available at Student Account Policies: Refunds.

-If all of a student’s expenses are covered by a formal billing arrangement between Lewis & Clark and the student’s employer, a government agency, or other sponsor, credit balances will be refunded to the third-party sponsor.
+If all of a student’s expenses are covered by a formal billing arrangement between Lewis & Clark and the student’s employer, a government agency, or other sponsor, credit balances will be refunded in accordance to the third-party payer’s sponsor agreement should refund instructions be provided.
 Any exceptions to this standard will be at the discretion of the sponsor.
 In all other cases, credit balances on a student’s account will be refunded in the name of the student.

 Policy of Charge Adjustment: (Withdrawals and Dismissals)